Belval/TextRecognitionDataGeneratorDocs/module.md

     # Do something with the pillow image here.
 ```

-The basic one is `GeneratorFromStrings` which, as its name indicates, will take a list of strings, and generate an image.
+The basic one is `GeneratorFromStrings` which, as its name indicates, will take a list of strings, and generate an image and label pair.

 If you want to avoid having to maintain dictionaries, you can use `GeneratorFromDicts` which will use the bundled ones, `GeneratorFromRandom` which generates random strings, and `GeneratorFromWikipedia` which picks random article from Wikipedia as its source for strings.